justadlet/HackNU-HopeApp/README.md

 # HackNU-HopeApp
 <div align="center">
-  Hope App - Application that supports parents with sick children
+  Hope App - Application that supports parents with sick children.

+  P.S.
+Designed and developed the app during <a href = "hacknu.kz"> Hackathon </a> in about 36 hours.
 </div>